 F-1 and J-1 students can work up to 40 hours a week on campus during spring, summer and winter break.

 Change of Immigration Status

-Any time you have a change in your immigration status or you receive an extension on your stay, you need to bring in your new documentation to the Office of Human Resources/Payroll.
+Any time you have a change in your immigration status or you receive an extension on your stay, you need to bring in your new documentation to Human Resources and Payroll.

-Failure to notify Human Resources/Payroll of a change in your immigration status could interrupt your work authorization and/or make you ineligible for employment.
+Failure to notify Human Resources and Payroll of a change in your immigration status could interrupt your work authorization and/or make you ineligible for employment.